 Here’s how to build a LinkedIn profile that sends the right message.

-This is not a brand
+This is not your brand

 Your LinkedIn profile is an important plank of your professional brand so how it looks and reads is important.